kirenz/umfrage/README.md

 │   └── figures        <- Generated graphics and figures to be used in reporting │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g. a `environment.yml` file
+├── src                <- Source code for use in this project.
+    ├── __init__.py    <- Makes src a Python module
+    │
+    ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+    │
+    ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+    │
+    ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
+    │   ├── predict_model.py
+    │   └── train_model.py
+    │
+    └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py